 Study hall begins promptly after worship.
 Students are requested to be on time and are not to leave the residence halls after worship begins without the dean's permission.
 A quiet atmosphere conducive to study needs to be maintained during the entire study hall time.
 Students will be asked to refrain from activities that might disturb such an atmosphere.
-Attendance checks will be made throughout the study period.
+Attendance checks will be made at the beginning of the study period, periodically during the study period, and at the close of the study period.